alyssaw90/event-site/README.md

 ##The API

 The REST api is built with ExpressJS and Node.js.
-The `api-routes.js` file contains the routes that send data back and forth to the database, the `auth-routes.js` file contains the routes involved with authorization, and the `catch-all-routes.js` sends the index.html to initiate the single page Angular app.
+The `routes/api-routes.js` file contains the routes that send data back and forth to the database, the `routes/auth-routes.js` file contains the routes involved with authorization, and the `routes/catch-all-routes.js` sends the `app/index.html` to initiate the single page Angular app.

-The authentication middleware has two methods in `scripts/userLogging`: `isLoggedIn` and `isLoggedInAdmin`.
-Adding `isLoggedIn` will check if the user is logged in, `isLoggedInAdmin` will check if the user is logged in and whether they are an adming user.
+The authentication middleware is the `scripts/userLogging.js` file.
+It has two methods: `isLoggedIn` and `isLoggedInAdmin`.
+Adding `isLoggedIn` will check if the user is logged in, `isLoggedInAdmin` will check if the user is logged in and whether they are an admin user.

 if you want a route to require authentication, simply add the `isLoggedIn` or `isLoggedInAdmin` in the route. e.g.
 ```javascript